Mednoob/Mednoob/README.md

 My name is Ahmad Yaqdhan.
 I live in Indonesia.
 I'm a Full-Stack(Back-end and Front-end) Developer.

-Back-end Languages I **ever** use for coding:
+Back-end Languages I **ever** use for coding: Javascript, Typescript, Java, Python, Lua, C#, and Coffeescript.

-- Javascript and Typescript : 59%
-- C# : 36%
-- Python : 1%
-- Lua : 2%
-- Java : 2%

 Learning other language in process...